 PDF application for candidates need to be postmarked by April 22nd, 2024.

 Hyannis MA, 02601

-We plan to award these scholarships at our annual event, which will be scheduled in June of 2022.
+We plan to award these scholarships at our annual event, which will be held on June 25th, 2024.

 Community Awareness Programs